needle-mirror/com.unity.xr.hands/Documentation~/hand-data/xr-hand-access-data.md

 The [XRHandSubsystem](xref:UnityEngine.XR.Hands.XRHandSubsystem) updates hands twice per frame.
 The first update occurs as close as possible to the frame [Update](xref:ExecutionOrder) event.
 Use the data in this update to perform game logic, such as interactions, that depend on the hand data.
 The second update occurs just before rendering, as close as possible to the [Application.onBeforeRender](https://docs.unity3d.com/ScriptReference/Application-onBeforeRender.html) event.
 Use the data in this event to position game objects or other visual representations of the hands.
 This second update provides the lowest latency between hand motion and rendering.

 The best way to access the data is through the [updatedHands](xref:UnityEngine.XR.Hands.XRHandSubsystem.updatedHands) callback, which is dispatched twice a frame when the hand data is updated.
-Getting the data in response to the callback provides the lowest latency and guarantees that you are using the latest data.
+Getting the data in response to the callback provides the lowest latency and guarantees that you're using the latest data.
 Refer to [Subscribe to hand update events](#subscribe) for more information.

 You can also access [XRHand](xref:UnityEngine.XR.Hands.XRHand) objects directly from the [XRHandSubsystem](xref:UnityEngine.XR.Hands.XRHandSubsystem) without waiting for the [updatedHands](xref:UnityEngine.XR.Hands.XRHandSubsystem.updatedHands) callback to be invoked.
 The [XRHand](xref:UnityEngine.XR.Hands.XRHand) objects reflect the data as of the latest successful update event.
 This might be from a previous frame.